xsjcTony/unocss-preset-animations/docs/src/animations/slide.md

 You can use either of below as the `<value>`:

-- Any number including negative decimals.
+- Any number including negative(⚠️) and decimals.
 E.g. `slide-in-t-50`
+- Any percentage including negative(⚠️) and decimals.
+E.g. `slide-in-t-66.6%`
-- Any fraction including negative.
+- Any fraction including negative(⚠️).
 E.g. `slide-in-t-1/2`
 - `full` as `100%`.
 E.g. `slide-in-t-full`
 - CSS variable.
 E.g. `slide-in-t-$my-css-var`

 ::: warning
-Using **negative** number or fraction is discouraged.
+Using ***NEGATIVE*** value is discouraged.
 Although it will work as expected, but can be misleading or hard to understand.

 You can always switch to the opposite direction to avoid using negative values.